 This was the first therapy model I trained in many years ago, and underpins much of the therapeutic work I do with people.
 Many therapies have evolved from CBT: new ‘third wave’ CBT approaches (including DBT and ACT, see below) build upon the basic components of CBT but add in evidence-based improvements, such as the development of mindfulness as a core skill.
 Third wave CBT approaches tend to focus less on changing ‘problematic thoughts’ (which can leave people feeling worse, since the implication is that it’s their thoughts that are bad and must be changed) and more on developing an informed understanding of the pitfalls of the human mind, alongside strengthening key skills that help us to accept and work with our experiences rather than fighting against them.

-I tend not to use pure CBT as a stand-alone approach, so if you’re seeking someone offering standard CBT, you may wish to explore the BABCP therapist register.
+I tend not to use pure CBT as a stand-alone approach, so if you’re seeking someone offering standard CBT, you may wish to explore the CBT therapist register.

 Dialectical Behaviour Therapy (DBT)